 - Wilson's disease.

-The identification and treatment of NPH is worthwhile, providing patients are carefully selected, as it remains one of the truly reversible causes of dementia.
+The identification and treatment of normal pressure hydrocephalus (NPH) is worthwhile, providing patients are carefully selected, as it remains one of the truly reversible causes of dementia.

 Medical treatment of NPH includes carbonic anhydrase inhibitors (acetazolamide) and repeated lumbar puncture.
 These methods are rarely successful long-term.
 Carbonic anhydrase inhibitors and serial lumbar punctures are not advisable as alternative treatments, except for a limited time in medically inoperable patients.